IIBladeII/FastPunch-Nmrih/README.md

 - The plugin has a maximum speed limit to maintain game balance
 - Works only for human players, does not affect bots

-## Support
-For support or to report issues, please open an issue on the [GitHub repository](https://github.com/IIBladeII).

 ## License
 This plugin is under the GPL license.
 See the [LICENSE](LICENSE) file for more information.